 Puppies want to engage with us the same way they did when they were with their littermates.
-Pouncing, wrestling and nipping.
-They don’t realize that we have skin and their littermates have fur…………… we all know those nips can be painful!
+Pouncing, wrestling, mouthing and nipping.
+They don’t realize that we have skin and their littermates had fur…………… we all know those nips can be painful!

 Nipping is natural puppy behaviour.
 A young puppy will use his mouth over his paws for investigating and manipulating objects in the environment.

-Approaching hands seeking to pat the puppy will surely be a target for those sharp teeth, this behaviour is certainly one to stop asap!
+Approaching hands seeking to pat the puppy will surely be a target for those sharp teeth, this behaviour is certainly one to address.

 Your puppy would have had many a lesson on bite control within the confines of his litter, this is the natural way for puppies to learn to have a soft mouth.
 Litter members would yip, squeal or walk away, if the nipping continued.
 The offending puppy would learn how to control his mouth, how hard he can nip and mouth without hurting his litter-mate.